-The Million Hearts® Cardiovascular Disease (CVD) Risk Reduction Model is a randomized controlled trial that seeks to bridge a gap in cardiovascular care by providing targeted incentives for health care practitioners to engage in beneficiary CVD risk calculation and population-level risk management.
-Instead of focusing on the individual components of risk, participating organizations will engage in risk stratification across a beneficiary panel to identify those at highest risk for atherosclerotic cardiovascular disease (ASCVD).
+The Million Hearts® Cardiovascular Disease (CVD) Risk Reduction Model was a randomized controlled trial that sought to bridge a gap in cardiovascular care by providing targeted incentives for health care practitioners to engage in beneficiary CVD risk calculation and population-level risk management.
+Instead of focusing on the individual components of risk, participating organizations engaged in risk stratification across a beneficiary panel to identify those at highest risk for atherosclerotic cardiovascular disease (ASCVD).

 Select anywhere on the map below to view the interactive version

-The Million Hearts®: CVD Risk Reduction Model supports both the Million Hearts’ goal to prevent one million heart attacks and strokes and CMS’ objective to identify and spread better models of care delivery and payment.
-This model aims to improve quality while maintaining budget neutrality for Medicare beneficiaries ages 40-79 who have not had a previous heart attack or stroke.
+The Million Hearts®: CVD Risk Reduction Model supported both the Million Hearts’ goal to prevent one million heart attacks and strokes and CMS’ objective to identify and spread better models of care delivery and payment.
+This model aimed to improve quality while maintaining budget neutrality for Medicare beneficiaries ages 40-79 who have not had a previous heart attack or stroke.

-The Million Hearts®: CVD Risk Reduction Model proposes an innovative way of lowering CVD risks across the population.
+The Million Hearts®: CVD Risk Reduction Model proposed an innovative way of lowering CVD risks across the population.
 Currently, health care practitioners are paid to screen for blood pressure, cholesterol, or other risk factors individually.
-In a new approach, the Million Hearts® CVD Risk Reduction Model will use data-driven, widely accepted predictive modeling approaches to generate individualized risk scores and mitigation plans for eligible Medicare fee-for-service beneficiaries.
+In a new approach, the Million Hearts® CVD Risk Reduction Model used data-driven, widely accepted predictive modeling approaches to generate individualized risk scores and mitigation plans for eligible Medicare fee-for-service beneficiaries.

-The Million Hearts® CVD Risk Reduction Model supports prevention of CVD, improved health outcomes, and health care cost savings through systematic implementation of beneficiary risk calculation and stratification.
-It will provide incentives for organizations to calculate risk for all eligible Medicare fee-for-service beneficiaries by using a modified version of the American College of Cardiology/American Heart Association (ACC/AHA) ASCVD ten-year pooled cohort risk calculator to develop risk modification plans based on beneficiary risk profiles.
-Control practices will not be asked to implement the ASCVD risk calculation or evidence-based risk modification but will be asked to submit clinical data on all eligible Medicare fee-for-service beneficiaries for comparison against intervention practices.
+The Million Hearts® CVD Risk Reduction Model supported prevention of CVD, improved health outcomes, and health care cost savings through systematic implementation of beneficiary risk calculation and stratification.
+It provided incentives for organizations to calculate risk for all eligible Medicare fee-for-service beneficiaries by using a modified version of the American College of Cardiology/American Heart Association (ACC/AHA) ASCVD ten-year pooled cohort risk calculator to develop risk modification plans based on beneficiary risk profiles.
+Control practices were not asked to implement the ASCVD risk calculation or evidence-based risk modification but were asked to submit clinical data on all eligible Medicare fee-for-service beneficiaries for comparison against intervention practices.

-The target population for the Million Hearts® CVD model are Medicare FFS beneficiaries aged 40-79 years of age who have not had a previous Heart Attack, Stroke, or Transient Ischemic Attack.
-They cannot be in hospice or have End Stage Renal Disease (ESRD).
+The target population for the Million Hearts® CVD model were Medicare FFS beneficiaries aged 40-79 years of age who have not had a previous heart attack, stroke, or transient ischemic attack.
+They could not be in hospice or have End Stage Renal Disease (ESRD).

-All Medicare FFS beneficiaries 40-79 years of age meeting the inclusion criteria will be initially risk-stratified using the ACC/AHA CVD risk calculator.
-The risk calculator uses the following variables to calculate risk:
+All Medicare FFS beneficiaries 40-79 years of age that met the inclusion criteria were initially risk-stratified using the ACC/AHA CVD risk calculator.
+The risk calculator used the following variables to calculate risk: